-One of the powerful features of Geonomics is that it can simulate selection on numerous traits simultaneously, with the selection layer for each trait being separately specified.
+One of the powerful features of Geonomics is that it can simulate selection on numerous traits simultaneously, with the selection layer for each trait separately specified.
 Thus, a species can experience multiple, distinct selective regimes simultaneously.
 This will prove useful for many landscape simulations, given that many natural systems are hypothesized to be locally adapted to multiple, divergent environmental gradients.

 We simulated a scenario in which a population undergoes natural selection along two, orthogonally aligned environmental gradients.
 Each gradient serves as the selective force (s = 0.05) for a separate trait.
 Each trait is composed of 10 distinct, unlinked loci, all with effect sizes of 0.1 (i.e. one tenth of the distance between the two opposite, optimal phenotypes).